syslabcom/Products.ResourceRegistries/README.txt

         sparingly.
 Costs bandwidth, but is very useful for style that vary for example on a per-folder-basis, like those famous header graphics bars.

+  skinblacklist -- List of the skins for which the resource will be disabled.
+  Value is a string, skin names are entered as a coma separated list.

   If several stylesheets listed directly after each other in the registry have the same parameters and expression, they will be concatenated into a larger, composite, stylesheet on rendering. - This can be useful for splitting